nicolas-angarita/texas_real_estate/README.md

 - Clone my repo including the wrangle.py, explore.py, and modeling.py

-- Put the data in a file containing the cloned repo.
+- Put the data in a file containing the cloned repo

-- Run notebook.
+- Run notebook

 ## Conclusions (To Be Edited)